 5 Things the Christian Knows about Israel, but Needs to Experience

-In February I went to the Holy Land with other Tour Operators on a “Product Development Tour for Faith-Based Travel.”
-The goal of our hosts, the Israel and Jordan Tourist Boards, was to entice us to want to return with our clientele.
-From my point of view, it was very successful because I want to go back and want to share with others the amazing places I visited.
+I went to the Holy Land with other Tour Operators on a “Product Development Tour for Faith-Based Travel.”
+The goal of the Israel and Jordan Tourist Boards was to entice us to want to return with our clientele.
+From my point of view, it was extremely successful because I really want to return with others to all the amazing places I visited.

-I have made a list for the Christian Traveler of 5 things they already know in their “heads”, but really need to experience with their “heart” by taking that Life Changing trip to the Holy Land.
+I have made a list for the Christian traveler of 5 things they already know in their “heads”, but really should experience with their “heart” by taking a life-changing trip to the Holy Land.